8 Steps to Getting Better at the Bar Exam

 2) That said, confidence is not the end result you’re looking for.
 Complacency is what made me fail the first time.

 Instead, we want competence.
-And we’re all capable of minimum competence at least.
+We’re all capable of minimum competence at least.

-At some point, you don’t need more substantive strategies from me, like identifying issues, memorizing rules, approaching the MBE…
+At some point, you don’t need any more tips and strategies, like identifying issues, memorizing rules, approaching the MBE…

 Those are table stakes, a cost of entry, just the basics.
 I talk about these things elsewhere.